webonise/Middleman-Template/README.md

 * All of Middleman's [helpers](http://middlemanapp.com/basics/helpers/), [templating](http://middlemanapp.com/basics/templates/), etc.
 * No need to specify the image sizes if the image should be rendered at 100% of its size.
 * No need to ever use vendor prefixes in your CSS.
+* `gulp html:check` to check your HTML for validation and style.
+* `gulp middleman:build`, `gulp middleman:build:verbose`, and `gulp:middleman:server` for running Middleman's build, verbose build, and server.
+* `gulp nginx:start` and `gulp nginx:stop` to start and stop Nginx hosting the build directory.
+(See the Gulpfile for details.)
 * Your JavaScript file can include another file wholsesale using `//= require "jquery"` or `//= require "your_file_name"`.

 Modules